Respecting human rights

 Embedding human rights due diligence, which is in part informed by our widely applied Human Rights Impact Assessments, is our responsibility.
 It helps us to prevent adverse impacts on people and ensure the highest standards of behavior are upheld within our business and value chain.

-Human Rights Impact Assessments and self-assessment questionnaires: key findings
+Human Rights Impact Assessments and self-assessment questionnaires: Key findings

 Case study